Associated Students of the University of Oregon

 The Student Senate debates policy and financial decisions and holds confirmation discussions at its weekly hearings that occur every Wednesday evening at 7:00 p.m. in the Dusty Miller Room, 107 Erb Memorial Union.
 Students, faculty, and staff members are welcome to attend these hearings, and time is set aside during each meeting for those assembled to address the senate.

-The Programs Finance Committee is engaged in recommending the allocation and appropriation of incidental fees for approximately 150 ASUO-Recognized Student Organizations.
+The Programs Finance Committee is engaged in recommending the allocation and appropriation of incidental fees for over 150 ASUO-Recognized Student Organizations.
 Any such organization is eligible to request money from the incidental fund, and this committee meets with each organization annually to discuss budget requests and examine its financial performance.
 This process typically begins in October and concludes in January (for the following fiscal year).

 - Lane Transit District (LTD) transit passes for students

-- Legal and advocacy services for students
+- Legal services for students

-- Child-care services at Spencer View Housing
+- Childcare services at Spencer View Housing

 ASUO's Judicial Branch: Constitution Court